gnunoe/design-patterns/README.md

 * Decorator: attaches additional responsabilities to an object dynamically.
 They provide a flexible alternative to subclassing for extending functionality.

+* Factory:
+    * Simple Factory: is not a pattern, but a programming idiom.
+    * Factory Method: defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+    It lets a class defer instantiation to subclasses, relying on inheritance.
+    * Abstract Factory: provides an interface for creating families of related/dependent objects without specifying their concrete classes.
+Relies on object composition.

 ## Object Oriented Principles

 * Encapsulate what varies